What is Ecological Connectivity?

 Okanagan Mountain Kalamalka Lake Corridor

 This corridor is one of the last remaining movement routes in the Okanagan Valley that connects the high-elevation forests of Okanagan Mountain to the grasslands and riparian areas around Kalamalka Lake.
-Wildlife depend on it to reach food, water, and seasonal habitat.
+Wildlife depend on it to reach food, water, and seasonal habitat but with increasing development, this connection is at risk.

 Featured Story